hepabolu/programming-by-stealth/docs/pbs71.md

 </div>
 ```

 You may notice that, to get a centred column, the rules are quite simple — the width of the centre column must always be even and the offset will be 12 minus that width divided by two.
-That is, at the medium break point the centre column is 8, so the offset is `(12 - 8)/2`, that is `2`, hence the two medium breakpoint classes `col-md-8 offset-md-2`.
+That is, at the medium break point, the centre column is 8; so the offset is `(12 - 8)/2`, that is `2`; hence the two medium breakpoint classes `col-md-8 offset-md-2`.

 Within this single centred column, I used Bootstrap’s default form layout, i.e. full-width labels above full-width form controls with full-width help text below that as needed.
 Each grouping of label, control, and help text is wrapped in a `<div>` with the class `form-group`.